Eugene Lasky - Career Chronicle

 Wolters Kluwer: From HQ to Field Offices

-Joining Wolters Kluwer, a $5 billion global information services company, I began by creating an internal consulting group as Director of Business Planning for CT Corporation.
-There I initially worked with the flagship business providing registered agent and compliance services that law firms and corporations rely on for critical legal support.
-We guided the implementation of Six Sigma across the organization, performed M&A due diligence, tested new technologies, and developed sophisticated sales quota and financial models.
-This role taught me how to be an effective change agent within a large corporation and how to build credibility through quick wins and measurable results.In 2000, I transitioned to operational leadership as VP of Operations for CT Lien Solutions, the unit providing time-sensitive UCC filing and lien search services that banks and law firms needed to complete secured transactions.
-Here I led our team through an aggressive transformation focused on workflow redesign and automation.
-By this time, after several bumpy attempts, I had internalized the essential difference between employee commitment and employee compliance.
-We invested heavily in employee engagement, conducting regular anonymous surveys to understand what our people needed to thrive.
-The results spoke volumes:• Boosted team productivity by 150% over five years through workflow redesign and automation
+Joining Wolters Kluwer, a $5 billion global information services company, I began by creating an internal consulting group as Director of Business Planning for CT Corporation — the flagship business providing registered agent and compliance services that law firms and corporations rely on for critical legal support.
+Our team guided the implementation of Six Sigma across the organization, performed M&A due diligence, tested new technologies, and developed sales quota and financial models.
+This role taught me how to get things done inside a large corporation and how to build credibility through quick wins and measurable results.In 2000, I transitioned to operational leadership as VP of Operations for CT Lien Solutions, the unit providing time-sensitive UCC filing and lien search services that banks and law firms needed to complete secured transactions.
+Our team led a transformation focused on workflow redesign and process automation.By this time, after several bumpy attempts, I had internalized the essential difference between employee commitment and employee compliance.
+We invested heavily in understanding what our people needed to thrive — conducting regular anonymous surveys and acting on what we heard.
+The results reflected the team’s effort:

 • Established a new industry standard with 99% same-day delivery

-• Built a culture of continuous improvement that sustained these gains
+• Built a culture of continuous improvement that sustained these gains long-term.

 P&L Leadership (2007-2013)